 Non-Pacemaker Action Potentials

-Atrial myocytes, ventricular myocytes and Purkinje cells are examples of non-pacemaker action potentials in the heart.
-Because these action potentials undergo very rapid depolarization, they are sometimes referred to as "fast response" action potentials.
+Atrial myocytes and ventricular myocytes are examples of non-pacemaker action potentials in the heart.
+Because these action potentials undergo very rapid depolarization, they are sometimes referred to as “fast response” action potentials.
+(Purkinje cells are fast response action potentials, but possess slow pacemaker activity during phase 4.)

 Unlike pacemaker cells found in nodal tissue within the heart, non-pacemaker cells have a true resting membrane potential (phase 4) that remains near the equilibrium potential for K+ (EK).
-The resting membrane potential is very negative during phase 4 (about -90 mV) because potassium channels are open (K+ conductance [gK+] and K+ currents [IK1] are high).
-As shown in the figure, phase 4 is associated with K+ currents, in which positive potassium ions are leaving the cell and thereby making the membrane potential more negative inside.
-At the same time, fast sodium channels and (L-type) slow calcium channels are closed.
+The resting membrane potential is very negative during phase 4 (about -90 mV) because potassium channels are open (K+ conductance [gK] and K+ currents are high).
+As shown in the figure, phase 4 is associated with increased gK, which causes outward-directed K+ currents.
+In other words, positive potassium ions are leaving the cell and making the membrane potential more negative inside.
+At the same time, fast sodium channels and (L-type) slow calcium channels are closed, so Na+ and Ca++ inward currents are very low.

 Em = g'K+ (−96 mV) + g'Na+ (+50 mV) + g'Ca++ (+134 mV)